CWolfs/ConverseTek/docs/faq.md

 ### "I've created new conversation file with 'New Convesation'.
 I can't figure out how to add dialog nodes."

-You can access the context menu by right-clicking any conversatio node.
+You can access the context menu by right-clicking any conversation node.
 Depending on the type of the node you will be presented with different options.
 You'll see the 'Add' and 'Delete' options there.

 ### "I'm trying to create a second node from a response.
 Why is there no option when I right-click for adding it?"